Glendale, Arizona Water Quality at a Glance

 Test Your Water

-Contact Glendale Water Services at 623-930-2770 to request water quality testing information or to report any water quality concerns.
-Independent testing is strongly recommended for chromium-6, arsenic, and PFAS, especially for homes with vulnerable residents such as children or pregnant women.
+Contact Glendale Water Services at 623-930-2770 to request water quality information or report any concerns.
+Independent testing is strongly recommended for chromium-6, arsenic, and PFAS — especially for homes with children, pregnant women, or immunocompromised residents.
+You can also check our national water quality tool for context on Glendale’s contaminant profile.

 Desert Landscaping

-Take advantage of Glendale’s expanded water conservation rebate program offering financial incentives for drought-tolerant landscaping, efficient irrigation systems, and water-saving appliances.
-Visit glendaleaz.com for current rebate offerings.
+Take advantage of Glendale’s water conservation rebate programme, which offers financial incentives for drought-tolerant landscaping, efficient irrigation systems, and water-saving appliances.
+Arizona’s desert climate makes conservation especially critical — visit glendaleaz.com for current rebate offerings and eligibility.

 Essential Home Filtration

-Given Glendale’s documented high levels of chromium-6 and arsenic contamination, NSF-certified filtration systems (Standards 53 and 58) are strongly recommended.
-Look for filters specifically designed to remove heavy metals and PFAS compounds.
+Given Glendale’s documented high levels of chromium-6 and arsenic, NSF-certified filtration (Standards 53 and 58) is strongly recommended.
+Look for systems specifically rated to remove heavy metals and PFAS compounds.
+See our complete water filter guide for verified options suited to Arizona water conditions.

 Apply for Glendale’s water conservation rebates including incentives for high-efficiency appliances, smart irrigation controllers, and xeriscaping projects.
-The city offers financial assistance to help residents save water and reduce utility costs in Arizona’s desert climate.
+The city offers financial assistance to help residents save water and reduce utility costs in Arizona’s desert climate — an important consideration given ongoing drought pressures across the Colorado River basin.

 Contact Glendale Water Services at 623-930-2770 (available 24/7) for water main breaks, pressure problems, or quality concerns.
-The city also offers online utility account management and bill payment at myutility.glendaleaz.com.
+The city also offers online utility account management at myutility.glendaleaz.com.
+Bookmark our live boil water notices tracker and water alert news for real-time updates.

 Quality News About Your Water